Release date not yet known

 the faerie courts to save humankind and fae alike.

-Flip! by Ngozi Ukazu (First Second) - YA graphic novel, description not yet updated on Goodreads.
+Flip! by Ngozi Ukazu (First Second) - YA graphic novel.

 SENIOR YEAR BUCKET LIST?
 SWITCH BODIES WITH YOUR CRUSH.